 Become Acquainted Bingo

-According to Dr. Mike's Math Games for Kids, Fizz Buzz is an appropriate math icebreaker for kids because its silliness and fast pace helps kids to relax, and it forces "players to quickly analyze a number in several different ways.
-It helps push certain multiplication facts into long-term memory by associating them with strong emotions."
-Students stand in a circle and one student begins by picking a number from one to 99.
+Fizz Buzz is a fast-paced, silly game certain to help students relax while practicing numbers analysis.
+The students should stand in a circle, and one student should begin by saying a number between 1 and 99.
 The next person in the circle says the next number in sequence, and so on.
-However, if a number has a five in it or is divisible by five, the person must say "fizz" instead of the number.
-And if a number has a seven in it or is divisible by seven, the person must say "buzz."
-For example, you wouldn't say the number 35, instead you would say, "Fizz, fizz, buzz."
-If someone makes a mistake, he is either out of the game or he has to accumulate a number of strikes until he is out.
+However, if a number contains a 5 or is divisible by 5, the student must say "fizz" instead of the number.
+If a number contains a 7 or is divisible by 7, the student must say "buzz."
+For example, you wouldn't say the number 35; instead you would say, "Fizz buzz."
+If someone makes a mistake, he is either out of the game or must accumulate a number of strikes until he is out.
 The last remaining player is the winner.